Emma Tiglao: Miss Grand Philippines 2025

 In 2025, Tiglao announced her return to pageantry after six years.
 On July 1, 2025, she became an official candidate of the Miss Grand Philippines 2025 representing Pampanga.

 At the coronation night, she wore a gown by Filipino designer Rian Fernandez.
 At the end of the event, she was crowned Miss Grand Philippines 2025.

 Miss Grand International 2025

 Tiglao represented the Philippines at the Miss Grand International 2025 pageant in Thailand on October 18, 2025.
 She was fast-tracked into the top 20 by winning the "Country's Power of the Year".
+On the finals night, Emma wore a custom gown by Filipino designer Rian Fernandez.
+The gown was rendered in a burnt‑orange / molten‑gold hue, intended to evoke a phoenix rising from the ashes — symbolic of “rebirth” and triumph.

-She went on to win the competition, and was crowned by compatriot and outgoing queen CJ Opiaza, heralding the first-ever back-to-back win for the Philippines and in the history of the Miss Grand International competition.
+Tiglao went on to win the competition, and was crowned by compatriot and outgoing queen CJ Opiaza, heralding the first-ever back-to-back win for the Philippines and in the history of the Miss Grand International competition.
 Tiglao also won the "Global Beauties' Expert Choice Award" by the said beauty pageant portal and community.